Exploring dynamical phase transitions with cold atoms in an optical cavity: Sensitivity to initial condition

-The single-particle control achievable in our experimental platform allows us to explore the NEPT as a function of the initial state, as shown in Fig.~\ref{fig:Icondition}.
-Specifically, we are able to demonstrate that the critical point of the transition is state-dependent, by preparing the collective pseudo-spin in different positions on the Bloch sphere.
-This reflects that the underlying phase-space is composed of separate regions of paramagnetic and ferromagnetic dynamics at fixed non-zero $\Omega$ and $\chi$ \cite{Sciolla_2011}.
+The single-particle control achievable in our experimental platform allows us to explore the DPT as a function of the initial state, as shown in Fig.~\ref{fig:Icondition}.
+Specifically, we are able to demonstrate that the critical point of the transition is state-dependent, by preparing the collective pseudospin in different positions on the Bloch sphere.
 For example, we can prepare the system with $\Omega < \Omega_c^{\rm exp}$ such that the initial collective states near the south pole remained trapped below the equator, yet there also exists initial states prepared further towards the equator which exhibit large oscillations around the Bloch sphere characteristic of the paramagnetic phase.
-We illustrate example trajectories of each phase in Fig.~\ref{fig:Icondition}(a), with the relevant competition between the drive and self-induced precession indicated.
-The relative size and position of the two regions (indicated in the polar projection) is controlled by the ratio $\Omega/(\chi N)$.

-Probing the response of the dynamics to different initial conditions allows us to establish a connection between the NEPT in our effective spin model and the phenomena of macroscopic self-trapping and Josephson tunneling observed in coupled atomic condensates \cite{Oberthaler_SelfTrapping_2005} and solid state polariton condensates \cite{Abbarchi_2013}.
-Fig.~\ref{fig:Icondition}(b) schematically shows a double well atomic condensate, where the initial magnetization of the collective state on the Bloch sphere is analogous to the initial population imbalance between the two wells, whilst the azimuthal angle maps to the relative phase difference of the condensates.
-Similarly, the ferromagnetic and paramagnetic phases can be related to the self-trapped and tunneling phases respectively \cite{Smerzi_1997,Raghavan_1999}.
+Probing the response of the dynamics to different initial conditions allows us to establish a connection between the DPT in our effective spin model and the phenomena of macroscopic self-trapping and Josephson tunneling observed in coupled atomic condensates \cite{Oberthaler_Tunneling_2005} and solid state polariton condensates \cite{Abbarchi_2013}.
+Fig.~\ref{fig:Icondition}a) schematically shows a double-well atomic condensate, where the initial magnetization of the collective state on the Bloch sphere is analogous to the initial population imbalance between the wells, while the azimuthal angle maps to the relative phase difference of the condensates.
+Similarly, the ferromagnetic and paramagnetic phases can be related to the self-trapped and tunneling phases respectively \cite{Smerzi_1997}.